landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 **Figure 6: Reading internal states using the output dictionary.** The input word is “play”, as in “basketball court to **play** ball”).

 The decodings of the internal states in Fig. 4-6 are still missing something important.
-We can see that the model remembers its prompts, and we can see it spitballing ideas for its output, but we can’t see the kind of pairwise word associations that one would expect from the key/query structure of attention.
-To look a little bit further, let’s create a very approximate dictionary based on how the model transforms tokens in its first few layers (<a href = "/docs/Llama-2/Creating-Middle.html" target = "_blank" rel = "noreferrer noopener">method here</a>).
+We can see that the model remembers its prompts, and we can see it spitballing ideas for the next token, but we can’t see the kind of pairwise word associations that one would expect from the key/query structure of attention.
+To look a little bit further, let’s create a very approximate dictionary based on how the model transforms tokens in the first couple of transformer layers (<a href = "/docs/Llama-2/Creating-Middle.html" target = "_blank" rel = "noreferrer noopener">method here</a>).
 I’ll refer to this as the **“middle” dictionary**.

 Here’s what happens when we try to use it…